-Mambu Process Orchestrator (MPO) supports SAML authentication, which allows you to log into MPO using the login credentials of a third-party provider that supports SAML2.
+Mambu Process Orchestrator (MPO) supports Security Assertion Markup Language (SAML) authentication, which allows you to log into MPO using the login credentials of a third-party provider that supports SAML2.
 Currently, this feature is only available for dedicated environments.

 Before you can log into MPO using your IdP’s account credentials, an MPO user with the same email address as in the identity provider needs to be created.
 For example, if you are using Google Workplace as your IdP, you need to have created a user in MPO with the same Google email address before logging into MPO for the first time.
 Once the account is created, the user will be able to authenticate with the configured SAML option.
 A user account cannot be automatically created in MPO by using the IdP account credentials only.

 To integrate with a SAML solution you usually need access to the IdP’s administration area.
 You will be required to configure the following when creating a SAML application to integrate with MPO.